 No purchase is required.

 To participate in this contest organized by Leger, you must complete at least one survey during the contest period.
 To do so, you must create a LEO (Leger Opinion) account.
 After registering, you will receive surveys that match your profile.
-Every time you answer a Leger Opinion survey, you automatically earn chances, which you will continue to earn until the day of the draw.

 The odds of winning depend on the number of participants during the contest period and the number of questionnaires completed during the month.

 This contest organized by Leger is only open to residents of Canada.
 Surveys must be completed online on the Leger Opinion portal or app.